-Giving someone a compliment can make their whole day.
+Complimenting someone can make their whole day.
 Telling a cab driver “You drive very well” or telling a masseur “You have healing hands” goes a long way in helping them in their professional and personal life.
 Giving someone a compliment doesn’t cost you a thing – not your time nor energy nor money.
 Yet, it can be such a powerful thing.

-In a country like Japan where mannerism and politeness are very important, you need to be able to compliment others in Japanese.
-Simple complimentary phrases in Japanese language are easy to learn.
+In a country like Japan where mannerism and politeness are very important, you need to be able to compliment others in Japanese when the situation calls for one.
+Simple complimentary phrases in the Japanese language are easy to learn.

-Here are 10 common phrases to compliment someone in Japanese Language:
+Here are 10 most common phrases to compliment someone in Japanese Language:

 素敵 [Suteki] – Fantastic!
 Beautiful!

-Let’s say someone showed you something and you want to say something along the lines of it being interesting or beautiful.
+Let’s say someone showed you something and you want to compliment them along the lines of it being interesting or beautiful.
 Just say, “Suteki.”

 かっこいい [Kakkoii] – Cool!